Table of Contents

 - Key Features: Productivity reports, distraction blocking, and goal tracking.

-- Best For: Freelancers and remote workers aiming to minimize distractions.
+- Best For: Freelancers and remote workers who want to minimize distractions.

 - Example Use: Identify time-wasting apps and set focus goals.